worldline/ios-training/docs/src/persist-data/README.md

 ::: warning Please be careful about the pricing of cloud storage Sophisticated databases generally provide cloud storage to provide a complete offer.
-If you're interested in storing data in the cloud, please take some time to read the pricing page to avoid any bad surprises when your app runs in produciton.
+If you're interested in storing data in the cloud, please take some time to read the pricing page to avoid any bad surprises when your app runs in production.
 :::

 ### Core Data